Chargeback Fees and My Bottom Line

 For friendly fraud, you should always strive to make it harder for fraudsters to pull a fast one.
 Part of that task includes following best practices for your business, including:

 - Be honest in your marketing so that customers don’t feel misled when they purchase your products.

 - Provide excellent, attentive customer service so you can be responsive to customer issues before they turn into chargebacks.

-- Use up-to-date ecommerce software and fraud prevention tools to stop fraudsters from using stolen cards to make purchases at your store.
+- Use up-to-date eCommerce software and fraud prevention tools to stop fraudsters from using stolen cards to make purchases at your store.

-There’s no good reason for any merchant to resist implementing any of these common sense practices!
+There’s no good reason for any merchant to resist implementing any of these common-sense practices!
 Of course, even the most scrupulous merchants can still get hit with chargebacks—some industries are more prone to fraud and abuse than others, and fraud prevention tools, while effective, are not foolproof.

-Chargebacks simply cannot just be accepted as an unavoidable part of doing business.
+Chargebacks shouldn't just be accepted as an unavoidable part of doing business.
 Merchants who make no effort to avoid them may quickly find themselves overwhelmed with lost revenue, expensive fees, and a dangerously rising chargeback ratio.

 An intelligent and field-tested chargeback prevention strategy is the best defense merchants have against fees and every other peril of chargebacks.
 Merchants who don’t have an anti-chargeback strategy should make it their top priority to develop and implement one right away.